 So we need to address a couple of things before we dive into this guide.
 First: what is ARKit?
 And second: why do you need to use Unity, too?
 Well, it’s actually pretty simple.

-ARKit is Apple’s tool for developing augmented reality applications.
+ARKit is Apple’s tool for developing augmented reality apps.
 Even if you don’t know what augmented reality (or AR) is, if you’ve ever used Snapchat you know what it does.
 AR is what happens when you hold your mobile camera up to something and your phone generates a programmed response--or augmentation--of some kind.
 Like sunglasses.
 Or zombies.
 Or a million Rattatas when you really don’t need another Rattata.

 ARKit allows you to actually create AR experiences for supported Apple devices.
 So far, compatibility is limited to the newest iPhone and iPad models: iPhone 6s, 6s Plus, iPhone 7, 7 Plus, iPhone 8, 8 Plus, iPhone X, iPad (2017) and iPad Pro.
 But that’s still a ton of devices.
 Because of Apple’s massive market, ARKit is the biggest AR platform in the world.
 Developers are flocking to ARKit to take advantage of the huge Apple user base, including hundreds of millions of people who regularly use iOS 11.
 This is your opportunity to get into the AR market and build your awesome idea.
-But in order to actually use ARKit to build, you’ll need to pair it with development software like SceneKit or Unity.
+But in order to actually use ARKit to build, you’ll need to pair it with development software like SceneKit, Swift or Unity.

 It’s no secret that we’re Unity fans.
 In our humble—but vastly informed—opinion, it’s the best all-around development option.
 It’s powerful, supported by a huge developer community, and free.
 So if you’re going to use ARKit to take advantage of Apple’s proprietary AR capabilities, we recommend using it with Unity.
 Let’s get you set up.